jhq223/xuan/content/blog/preview/index.md

 ### KaTeX

-Duckquill can render LaTeX using the [KaTeX](https://katex.org) library.
+Xuan can render LaTeX using the [KaTeX](https://katex.org) library.
 It can be enabled using the `extra.katex` config variable.

 ```latex
 $$\relax f(x) = \int_{-\infty}^\infty\hat{f}(\xi)\,e^{2 \pi i \xi x}\,d\xi$$